 Severe physical deconditioning in the setting of morbid obesity.

 Mitral valve regurgitation (ie, failing mitral valve prosthesis leading to either transvalvular or paravalvular regurgitation).

 Pulmonary disease such as chronic obstructive pulmonary disease/emphysema; he has a long history of smoking.

 Diastolic dysfunction associated with atrial fibrillation and episodes of poor rate control could contribute to his shortness of breath.

 CARDIOLOGY WORKUP AND MANAGEMENT

 In a patient who has a history of mitral valve replacement who presents with increasing shortness of breath and a loud holosystolic murmur, a transthoracic echocardiogram will be key in the initial workup.
 The echocardiogram provides the primary care physician and cardiologist with valuable information on the patient’s left and right ventricular systolic function, diastolic function, noninvasive assessment of pulmonary pressures, and valvular function.
-If the transthoracic echocardiogram does not reveal any significant pathology, further ...
+If the transthoracic echocardiogram does not reveal any ...